 These questions ensure everyone stays aligned:

-- Do you have reference material?
-Games, films, art, or music that capture the feel you're going for.
+Do you have reference material?
+Games, films, art, or music that capture the feel you are going for.
 Visual references communicate more than words.

 The Value of Preparation